Opinion | Some personal testimony in the matter of NPR v. the Supreme Court

 From the chief justice, who hates all suggestions of disunity on the court, came a denial that anything was “asked” for.
 Gorsuch and Sotomayor expressed their mutual concord and respect.
 Totenberg changed the verb “asked” to “suggested” in a later version of her story, and pointed to the phrase “in some form or other” as a clear indication that she was not claiming perfect knowledge as to the exact wording or tenor of Roberts’s communication.

-I hoped that these fudging denials would be followed by another message from Gorsuch, in which he might apologize to his friend Sotomayor for somehow missing her concerns, while assuring her that he would take her to heart in the future.
+I hoped that these fudging denials would be followed by another message from Gorsuch, in which he might apologize to his friend Sotomayor for somehow missing her concerns, while assuring her that he would take her concerns to heart in the future.
 We both grew up in the Denver area in the 1960s and 1970s, so I assumed that he and I must have absorbed the same lessons about common courtesy and good manners.
 I hated to think that a Denver boy would deliberately ignore the worries of a neighbor in compromised health.
 At the very least, I would have expected a chivalrous offer to remain in his chambers, participating remotely, while the other eight justices agreeably masked up.

 But no. Gorsuch has been silent while his supporters have gone nuts over that Totenberg verb: “asked.”
 Of course, Roberts could clarify the whole thing by telling us what he did say, not just what he didn’t say.